ratulalahy/intro_to_swe/projects/milestone-4.md

 Reflect pattern integrations in your diagrams for accurate documentation.

 - Update class diagrams to include pattern-specific elements (e.g., interfaces and implementations).
-- Revise sequence diagrams for new feature flows involving patterns.
 - Ensure consistency with overall architecture; use draw.io for edits.
 - Save updates to `/task_manager_app/docs/uml/`.